pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 ### Determines the start position of incremental sync

-First you need to determine the sync position of the binlog where you start to migrate data.
+First you need to determine the position of the binlog where you start to migrate data.
 If you have determined the position of binlog, skip this step.

 By following the steps below, you can obtain the position of binlog where you start migrating data in the source data: